Lithium hydroxide: Commercial setting

 According to Bloomberg, Ganfeng Lithium Co.
 Ltd. (GFL or Ganfeng) and Albemarle were the largest producers in 2020 with around 25kt/y, followed by Livent Corporation (FMC) and SQM.
 Significant new capacity is planned, to keep pace with demand driven by vehicle electrification.
 Ganfeng are to expand lithium chemical capacity to 85,000 tons, adding the capacity leased from Jiangte, Ganfeng will become the largest lithium hydroxide producer globally in 2021.

-Albemarle's Kemerton WA plant, originally planned to deliver 100kt/y has been scaled back to 50kt/y.
+Albemarle's Kemerton, Western Australia plant, originally planned to deliver 100kt/y has been scaled back to 50kt/y.

-In 2020 Tianqi Lithium's, plant in Kwinana, Western Australia is the largest producer, with a capacity of 48kt/y.
+In 2020 Tianqi Lithium's, plant in Kwinana, Western Australia was the largest producer, with a capacity of 48kt/y.

 Applications

-Lithium ion batteries
+Lithium-ion batteries

-Lithium hydroxide is mainly consumed in the production of cathode materials for lithium ion batteries such as lithium cobalt oxide (LiCoO2) and lithium iron phosphate.
+Lithium hydroxide is mainly consumed in the production of cathode materials for lithium-ion batteries such as lithium cobalt oxide (LiCoO2) and lithium iron phosphate.
 It is preferred over lithium carbonate as a precursor for lithium nickel manganese cobalt oxides.